-Behind bass, panfish, and catfish, trout fishing are the 4th most popular fishing in North America.
-Trout always put up a good fight, are abundant from sea to shining sea, and are pretty tasty when anglers decide to keep them.
-Natives to most cold water tributaries of the Pacific Ocean, the West Coast is one of the best places to find trout of any size, species, or color.
+Behind bass and possibly panfish, trout are among the most popular fish for anglers to target in North America.
+Trout always put up a good fight, are abundant by both stocking and natural reproduction, and are pretty tasty when anglers decide to keep them.

 There are 3 main species of trout anglers chase, and they all have somewhat similar characteristics.
 The Rainbow, Brook, and Brown Trout are the most common variations.
 There is also the wildcard steelhead, which is classified as a rainbow trout that spends time in the ocean or Great Lakes before returning to freshwater or smaller tributaries to spawn.
 In doing so these rainbows gain a silvery tint to them, hence their name.
 This habit, most commonly seen in salmon, breeds a size and toughness in the normally smaller bows which makes them living legends among trout anglers.